What's next for Dylann Roof after federal death sentence?

 The United Kingdom also introduced a ban on exporting sodium thiopental, and the European Union took an official stance in 2012 with its Regulation on Products used for Capital Punishment and Torture.

-Do Roof's victims' relatives want the death penalty?
+Do victims' relatives want the death penalty?

 Melvin Graham, whose sister Cynthia Hurd was killed by Roof, supported the jury's decision to recommend the death penalty.